ErwanBarbedor/PlumeScript/doc/reference.md

 ```

 #### `macro` and Calls
 Macros are the primary way to create reusable logic in Plume.
+A macro is a block of code that accepts arguments and produces a return value.
+By default, a macro returns the final value of its implicit accumulation block.
+However, execution can be terminated at any point using the `leave` statement, which causes the macro to return the value accumulated up to that moment.

 **Definition:**
 ```plume